souravjain540/scraping-amazon-article/readme.md

 ## Conclusion

 You've now journeyed through the basic and advanced terrains of web scraping Amazon product pages using the powers of TypeScript, Cheerio, and Crawlee.
 It can seem like a lot to digest but don't worry!
-With more practice, each step will become more familiar and intuitive - until you become a web-scraping ninja.
+With more practice, each step will become more familiar and intuitive - until you become a web scraping ninja.
 So go ahead and start experimenting.
 For more extensive web scraping abilities, check out pre-built scrapers from Apify, like the [Amazon Web Scraper](https://apify.com/junglee/amazon-crawler)!
 Happy scraping!
+.